dongjin-seo2020/1DFreeFormDQN/README.md

 The optimized structures are saved as .np files in `./structures` folder.

 ## citation
-If you cite the code, please refer to: [paper link]
+If you refer to the code, please cite [paper link]